Chinese Courses in China during the summer

 corbett201

-June 05, 2011, 02:48 AM posted in General DiscussionCan anyone recommend any courses to learn Chinese in China durung the summer?
+June 05, 2011 at 02:48 AM posted in General DiscussionCan anyone recommend any courses to learn Chinese in China durung the summer?
 I'm thinking of taking a learning holiday.
 I'm interested in residential type courses at a college or university aimed at intermediate learners.
 I'm also interested in a group type thing where you can make new friends and have some fun.
 I don't really want to go to Beijing, I'm more interested in other places, and I also don't want very expensive things aimed at foreigners jetting in from the west for a short stay.
 I've been living in China recently and need something reasonable priced.
 Thanks anyone who can advise.

 corbett201